BAN-43-32532/Danmakufu-Woo-Edition/README.md

 ## Contributions
 This project is no longer in active development.
 I keep this text here in some form in memory of Danmakufu Remastered and Ultima's contributions to the Danmakufu scene over the years, who no longer participates in the community and has formally erased their internet presence.
-~~Unlike the original source, this version is *technically* in active development (though my primary focus will be Danmakufu Remastered - check out Ultima's repo for that here) so pull requests are absolutely accepted provided they don't break the game.
+</br>~~Unlike the original source, this version is *technically* in active development (though my primary focus will be Danmakufu Remastered - check out Ultima's repo for that here) so pull requests are absolutely accepted provided they don't break the game.
 Though bear in mind that as this version of DNH still relies on mkm's original source code (most of which is either very unoptimized even with optimization flags or is very outdated in execution), there is only so far we can go in attempting to make it better.
 </br>In addition, *this build will be focused on optimization and performance improvements only.* If you want to suggest brand new features, bug fixes, etc. please turn your attention to Danmakufu Remastered instead - this version is made to be completely backwards compatible, and as such new features can't simply be added.~~

 ## New Features Branch